Safeguarding of Children and Vulnerable Adults Policy

-SED is committed to practices that promote safe environments and support the health, wellbeing, safety and positive development of children, young people and vulnerable adults.
+South East Dance are committed to practices that promote safe environments and support the health, wellbeing, safety and positive development of children, young people and vulnerable adults.
 All staff are trained and supported to offer high quality, positive and safe dance opportunities.

-South East Dance adheres to all relevant legislation and legislative guidance in this area, including:
+South East Dance adheres to all relevant legislation and legislative guidance in this area, including

 The Children’s Act 1989, Children’s Act 2004, and Children and Social Work Act 2017, Working Together to Safeguard Children (July 2018), Protection of Children Act 1999, Police Act 1997, Care Act 2014, Data Protection Act 2018 , Mandatory reporting of female genital mutilation (FGM) (Serious Crime Act 2015), Counter-Terrorism and Security Act 2015 (Prevent Act), Sexual Offences Act 2003, Protection of Freedoms Act 2012 , Disclosure and Barring Service, Equality Act 2010, Safeguarding Vulnerable Groups Act 2006, amended 2010, Children (Performances and Activities) (England) Regulations 2014

 This policy summaries the key components of South East Dance’s full safeguarding policy for specific publication on the South East Dance website.

 The purpose of this policy is to:

-- Protect children, young people and vulnerable adults who engage with South East Dance activity;
+- protect children, young people and vulnerable adults who engage with South East Dance activity;

-- Provide staff, volunteers, artists, parents, carers and anyone else relevant with the overarching principals that guide and necessary details that inform our approach to safeguarding children and vulnerable adults.
+- provide staff, volunteers, artists, parents, carers and anyone else relevant with the overarching principals that guide and necessary details that inform our approach to safeguarding children and vulnerable adults.

-South East Dance recognise that:
+South East Dance recognises that:

-- The use of information technology is an essential part of all our lives; it is involved in how we as an organisation gather and store information, as well as how we communicate with each other.
+- The use of technology and information technology is an essential part of all our lives; it is involved in how we as an organisation gather and store information, as well as how we communicate with each other.
 It is also an intrinsic part of the experience of our children and young people and vulnerable adults, and is greatly beneficial to all.
 However, it can present challenges in terms of how we use it responsibly and, if misused by anyone, can be actually or potentially harmful to them.

 South East Dance meets its responsibility towards safeguarding through:

-- Inducting and training for all staff and volunteers in best practice relating to safeguarding children and vulnerable adults.
+- inducting and training for all staff and volunteers in best practice relating to safeguarding children and vulnerable adults;

-- Sharing information regarding relevant policies and protocols with freelancers and volunteers;
+- sharing information regarding relevant policies and protocols with freelancers and volunteers;

-- The appointment of a Designated Safeguarding Officer and E-safety officer who are available for advice to staff and volunteers
+- the appointment of a Designated Safeguarding Officer and E-safety officer who are available for advice to staff and volunteers

-- Ensuring that all documentation and sensitive information is treated confidentially and held and used in line with the Data Protection Act 2018;
+- ensuring that all documentation and sensitive information is treated confidentially and held and used in line with the Data Protection Act 2018;

-- Ensuring that the relevant consent procedures are taken for filming and photography;
+- ensuring that the relevant consent procedures are taken for filming and photography;

-- Ensuring that there is sensitivity to the content of project sessions, taking into account age, gender and abilities of the participants
+- ensuring that there is sensitivity to the content of project sessions, taking into account age, gender and abilities of the participants

-- Responding swiftly and appropriately to suspicions and allegations of abuse
+- responding swiftly and appropriately to suspicions and allegations of abuse

-- Reviewing our policy and good practice at regular intervals.
+- reviewing our policy and good practice at regular intervals.